borela/presentable/README.md

   }

   // Optionally the method “getPresenter” can be defined so that a custom logic
-  // can be used to locate the target presenter. getPresenter() {
+  // can be used to locate the target presenter.
+The default implementation is
+  // as follows:
+  getPresenter() {
     return this.props.presenter || this.defaultPresenter || SomeOtherPresenter
   }

-  // The render method doesn’t need to be implemented; It’ll look for the property
+  // The render method doesn’t need to be implemented; It’ll look for the method
-  // “presenter” and if not defined, will use the default presenter to render this
-  // component.
+  // “getPresenter” to decide which presenter to use.
 }

 // To render the component with the default presenter: